← Back to Blog

 What a green flag looks like instead

 A good fractional AI officer has at least three of the following.
 They show one production system live in the discovery call.
-They charge a flat fee for the audit with no fit no fee.
+Their audit ships a standalone deliverable with dollar estimates, free or flat-fee, never metered.
 They scope every Sprint to one measurable leak with a baseline and a target.
 They publish their AI cost openly.
 They have published lived case studies with specific numbers, not anonymous client logos.

 Forbes featured my operator playbook in a Gene Marks piece for exactly this reason.
 The category is overrun with strategy theater.
 Outside press calls out the operators who actually run what they sell.
 If your candidate has been covered by name in a credible outlet, that is third-party signal you cannot fake.